- How Does pH Affect Greenhouse Crops?

 A pH reading is a measurement of the acidity or basicity of a solution.
-The pH range is 0 (most acid) or 14 (most basic, Fig. 2). pH represents the number of hydrogen ions in solution.
+The pH range is 0 (most acid) or 14 (most basic, Figure 2). pH represents the number of hydrogen ions in solution.
 The scale used to measure pH is a logarithmic scale.
 Each increment of pH has 10 times more hydrogen ions that the previous increment.
 Therefore, a substrate with a pH of 5.0 has one hundred times more hydrogen ions than a substrate with a pH of 7.0. pH represents a balance between hydrogen and hydroxyl ions; the lower the pH, the higher the concentration of hydrogen ions relative to hydroxyl ions.
-Conversely, the higher the pH, the higher the concentration of hydroxyl ions relative to hydrogen ions (Fig. 3).
+Conversely, the higher the pH, the higher the concentration of hydroxyl ions relative to hydrogen ions (Figure 3).

 At high pH the micronutrients (Fe, Mn, B, Zn, Cu) become less available.
 At low pH, they become too available.

 Each plant species has a preferred pH; in general, the optimal range for maximum growth is 5.4 to 6.8.
-Plants experience pH through their roots (Fig. 4).
+Plants experience pH through their roots (Figure 4).
 The substrate is a mixture of water with dissolved nutrients, air and solid particles.
 Root hairs experience any changes that occur in this environment, such as variations in moisture, air, or concentrations of solutes in the substrate solution.

 Cation Exchange Capacity (CEC) is a measure of the ability of substrate particles (such as peat, bark, and vermiculite) to adsorb and release cations (such as many plant nutrients).
 In any liquid, dissolved substances exist as charged particles, with a positive or a negative charge.
-Substrate components, such as peat moss, composted bark, and vermiculite have negatively charged surfaces and therefore attract cations, which are positively charged (Fig. 5).
+Substrate components, such as peat moss, composted bark, and vermiculite have negatively charged surfaces and therefore attract cations, which are positively charged (Figure 5).
 The larger the capacity to adsorb cations, the larger the CEC.
 Substrate components vary in their ability to attract and hold ions.
 Organic materials such as peat and well-composted bark are capable of adsorbing ions to a much larger degree compared to perlite or sand, which have almost zero CEC.

 Since these components are negatively charged, the positively charged ions (K+, Ca+2, Mg+2, NH4+ will be adsorbed while the negatively charged ions (NO3-, H2PO4-, SO4-2) will not.
 Competition between similarly charged ions can occur.